Beam-Plasma Dynamics in Finite-Length, Collisionless Inhomogeneous Systems: Results and discussions

-We will consider the effects of the finite-length system on the evolution of the beam--plasma instability.
-Since the ion acoustic waves are compressional in nature, the presence of a boundary will lead to significant modification in the plasma properties.
-To differentiate the effects induced by the boundaries, along with analytic dispersion theory of inhomogeneous medium (\cref{sec:2b}), we have performed kinetic simulations of the same introducing boundaries and beam as a source at one of the boundaries.
+To explore the effect of the ion beam on the development of instability within the system, our model employs a two-component plasma, consisting of the ion, ion beam and electrons.
+We will consider the effects of the finite-length system on the evolution of beam-plasma instability.
+Since the ion acoustic waves are compressional in nature, the presence of a boundary will lead to a significant modification in the plasma properties.
+To differentiate the effects induced by the boundaries, along with the analytic dispersion theory of inhomogeneous medium (section \ref{sec:2b}), we have performed kinetic simulations of the same set-up introducing boundaries and beam as a source at one of the boundaries.

-One of the important differences between the periodic and bounded simulations is the total run time.
-For bounded systems, instead of loading plasma throughout the domain we have injected particles from the left boundary of the domain.
+In the simulation model particles have been injected system from the left boundary of the domain.
 The right boundary is assumed to be a perfectly absorbing conductor, i.e. as soon as any particle hits the right boundary it is removed from the domain.
-For such systems, we run simulation for longer time to reach a sufficiently developed state to study the growth of the irregularities.
+For such systems, we run simulations for a enough longer time to reach a sufficiently developed state to study the growth of the irregularities.
 For all of our cases, we set the limit at $\tau = 500$.
+In our simulation setup, observations were made until the system attained a steady state.
+It is seen that particle interactions, both among themselves and with the boundary, result in energy loss, leading to the formation of a subset of particles exhibiting varied energy levels.
+Consequently, within the analytical framework, we focused on that steady-state scenarios in which an ion beam propagates through a system that includes ions and electrons as the background plasma.